 In colonial days, election days were very much celebrated.
-Celebration included speeches, parades, and festive food; of course, celebration is synonym of good food.
-One of the most characterisitc foods was a cake full of raisins and candied citrus peel, very much in the British tradition of fruit cakes.
+Celebration included speeches, parades, and festive food.
+Of course, celebration is synonym of good food.
+One of the most characteristic foods was a cake full of raisins and candied citrus peel, very much in the British tradition of fruit cakes.

 - Heat the milk until close to boiling point.
 You can stop when steam comes from the pan.
 Pour the milk into a large bowl.